 Approval was obtained at the October 1989 meeting of the Board of Regents to establish a Clinical Perfusion Education Program within the SAHP.
 This new program admitted its first students in August 1990 and awarded a post-baccalaureate certificate upon completion of the 21-month training program.
 In May 2000, this certificate program was replaced by a Masters in Clinical Perfusion.

-The latest program to join the SAHP is a certificate program in Cytotechnology approved by the Board of Regents in 1994.
+A certificate program in Cytotechnology was approved by the Board of Regents in 1994.
 This program admitted its first student in August of 1994.

 Computed Tomography (CT) / Magnetic Resonance Imaging (MRI) education began in 1994, and the Cardiovascular Interventional Technology program started in 2000.
 MRI received JRCERT accreditation status in May of 2012, and MRI and CT separated in 2013 with CT changing to a practicum.